Glossary & Terminology

 Observation

-The process of determining the presence or absence of attributes or making measurements of a variable.
-A result of determining the presence or absence of attributes or making measurements of a variable.
+1. The process of determining the presence or absence of attributes or making measurements of a variable.

 Periodicity